malcmakes/skate-tricks-app/README.md

 <h1>Skate Tricks App</h1>

-This is app created to help me learn about different skateboarding tricks.
+This is an app created to help with learning info about different skateboarding tricks.
 The user types in a skate trick and a description of the trick and a gif is given to the view.
 This app consumes data from an API that I created for this project.
 It is currently hosted by Railway.

 <h2>How It's Made:</h2>